-A lovely curve of golden sand which is flanked on both sides with rocks that stretch out into the ocean, the waters here quite calm and good for swimming, with plenty of local families often doing the same.
+A curve of golden sand flanked by rocks that stretch out into the ocean, the waters here are quite placid and good for swimming, with plenty of local families often doing the same.
 The rustic surroundings of the village could easily have been transplanted from Europe, in what is a charming town as well as being a great beach location.

-Just a short drive from the town of Antofagasta, this lovely beach has some sand dunes just behind the beach, that are dwarfed by the high mountains that actually come quite close to the coast here.
-The beach has pleasant white sands and is quite a quiet place, while the water is pleasant for swimming with calm waves, while it also has a charming little town nearby too.
+Just a short drive from the town of Antofagasta, this beach has some sand dunes that are dwarfed by the high mountains close to the coast.
+The beach has pleasant white sands and is quite a low-key place, while the water is pleasant for swimming with small waves, while it also has a charming little town nearby too.

 Argentina's rival to the beaches of Rio de Janeiro, Mar del Plata has beaches just yards away from the city center, and the waves here are good for those looking for good surfing and body boarding.
 There are plenty of facilities such as sun loungers and beach sports on those beaches nearest the city center, although at the weekend you may struggle to even find a spot to lay your towel.